GK Questions and Answers on Life Processes

 B. Food Pipe

 D. Small Intestine

-In parasitic nutrition organism derives its food from the body of another living organism called host without killing it.
-Parasitic mode of nutrition is observed in several fungi, bacteria, few plants like Cucuta and some animals like Plasmodium and round worms.
+Explanation: In parasitic nutrition organism derives its food from the body of another living organism called host without killing it.
+Parasitic mode of nutrition is observed in several fungi, bacteria, few plants like Cuscuta and some animals like Plasmodium and round worms.
 Plasmodium causes malarial disease.

 D. None of the above

 Explanation: The salivary glands present in mouth secrete salivary amylase enzyme which digests the starch present in food into sugar.
 Digestion of starch or carbohydrate starts in mouth itself.
 Therefore, amylase is the first enzyme that helps in the process of digestion.

 - Which of the following in biology is the energy currency of cells?

 Explanation: The process of releasing energy from food is called respiration.
 The energy is stored in the form of ATP (Adenosine tri phosphate) in the body cells which is used for various purposes like contraction of muscles, conduction of nerve impulses, synthesis of proteins and many other activities related to the functioning of cells.
 Therefore, ATP is known as the energy currency of cells.